 This guide is specific to cooking courses.
 But if you want to launch a course on any other topic, then you can follow the steps mentioned in this guide - How to create an online course in 15 steps?

-So without further ado, let's get into learning how to create an online cooking course from scratch.
+So without further ado, let's learn how to create an online cooking class from scratch.

 STEP 1: Choose your niche and target audience

-The most basic and important steps to launching a successful cooking course are:
+The most basic and important steps to launching a successful cooking masterclass online are:

 - choose a niche